qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 --------------

-For scripting, it is possible to take advantage of an integrated Python console, which can be opened from menu: :menuselection:`Plugins --> Python Console`.
+For scripting, it is possible to take advantage of an integrated Python console, which can be opened with: :menuselection:`Plugins --> Python Console`.
 The console opens as a non-modal utility window.
 For interaction with the QGIS environment, there is the :data:`qgis.utils.iface` variable, which is an instance of